 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal records, and your account might help other people that are in the same situation.

 Click here to share your story